A page of German text is blurred with the exception of the text within the frame of a thin magnifying glass

 If you want to make sure that you give the right impression to your client who is looking for comments on their business content, here are the tips to help you out.

-- Be thorough and nit-picky: Sure, you don’t want have 70 things to comment on, but remember that this professional needs you to be their second pair of eyes.
+• Be thorough and nit-picky: Sure, you don’t want to have 70 things to comment on, but remember that this professional needs you to be their second pair of eyes.
 So, be thorough.
 Is there a certain subheading bugging you?
 Tell them, Is one sentence not feeling right in the section with the call to action?
 Make a note of it.
-Go through it with a fine-tooth comb and don’t be afraid to spill it all out.
+Go through it with a fine-tooth comb, and don’t be afraid to spill it all out.
 They’ll appreciate the due diligence.

-- Think about what you’d want: When all else fails, think about what you’d expect from a beta reader if you are asking for one.
+• Think about what you’d want: When all else fails, think about what you’d expect from a beta reader if you are asking for one.
 Do you want all of the details mentioned?
 Would you want a summary done?
-Or perhaps you’d rather the notes in the margins, instead.
+Or perhaps you’d rather have the notes in the margins instead.
 Whatever you may realize, use that to guide you in making your comments and suggestions.